 Equuleus (“little horse”) is a faint northern sky constellation that was included by the Greek astronomer Ptolemy in his astronomy treatise called Almagest around 150 AD.
-Its brightest star, Kitalpha, is a yellow-white giant found 186 light years away that shines with an apparent magnitude of just 3.92.
+It is the second smallest of the night sky’s 88 recognized constellations, with its brightest star, Kitalpha, a yellow-white giant found 186 light years away that shines with an apparent magnitude of just 3.92.

 Heavenly Waters Family